mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ### Accumulator Stages with $project

-> Note: At 04:38 in the highlights slide, under "Available Accumulator Expressions" instead of $stdDevSam it should be $stdDevSamp.

 Let's take a moment to learn about using *accumulator expressions* with the *$project stage*.
 Knowledge of how to use these *expressions* can greatly simplify our work.
 One important thing to keep in mind is that *accumulator expressions* within *$project* work over an *array* within the given document.
 They do not carry values forward to each document encountered.
 Let's suppose we have a collection named *example* with this below schema.
 If we perform the *aggregation*, this will be the result.

 ```javascript